HJebbour/HP-ProDesk-400-G1-Hackintosh-every-macOS/README.md

 <details>
 <summary><strong>macOS Catalina (10.15.7)</strong></summary>

 The preparation of the installer and the installation of macOS Catalina is similar to macOS Mojave.
-But Catalina needs `amfi=0x80` in boot-args to allow the Legacy Video Patch.
+But Catalina needs AMFI disabled to allow the patch to work.

 You will find below the steps on how to proceed.